Photo Source:

 Poland was once the home of the largest concentration of Ashkenazi Jews in the world.
 The word Ashkenaz is derived from a biblical word for the larger Germanic region of Europe.
 Therefore, Ashkenazi Jews are those whose ancestry they link to that area.
 This group traditionally speaks the Yiddish language, which is a German dialect that has Hebrew and Slavic elements.

 During World War II, when Germany occupied Poland, the Nazis had six concentration camps for Jews in that country.
-The Nazis oppressed Jews in Poland.
-Even after WWII, they often denied those who survived access to the homes they were forced to leave.
+After WWII, Jewish families were often denied their own homes forcing many to leave the country.
 The new communist government offered no relief.
+For that reason, the Jewish population in Poland is small, even today.

 After generations of persecution, Jews in Poland are now thriving.
 Though there continues to be anti-Semitism in Europe, synagogues are now functioning, and kosher (traditional, acceptable) food is once again available.

-There are efforts to keep Jewish culture alive in Poland and other countries of Eastern Europe.
+There are efforts to keep Jewish culture alive in Poland.
 They are opening Jewish schools, hospitals and retirement homes.
 Some are promoting Judaic studies in universities.
 Jewish community centers also promote cultural events such as the Israeli dance, theater, Yiddish and Hebrew lessons.
+In Poland there are Jewish publications including monthly magazines and a scholarly journal.

 The Ashkenazic Jews are the most prevalent in Poland.
 They can be Orthodox, ultra-Orthodox, Conservative, or Reformed.
 The unusual and adamantly traditional Hasidic movement was born in Poland and has gained a strong following in the United States and Israel.
 Each Jewish denomination maintains synagogues and celebrates the traditional Jewish holiday calendar.
 While most European Jews are religiously affiliated, there is a significant minority which is not religious.